Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Numerical comparison

-We fix $f(x) = \sin{(x_1)}\sin{(x_2)}$.
-The coefficient~$A^\varepsilon$ is $\varepsilon$-periodic with period~$\varepsilon=\pi/150 \approx 0.02$.
-The coefficient~$A^{\varepsilon,\mathsf{np}}$ is not periodic and, although a homogenized coefficient exists (see~\cite{bensoussan_asymptotic_1978}), it is not constant.
+The coefficient~$A^{\varepsilon,\mathsf{per}}$ is $\varepsilon$-periodic with period~$\varepsilon=\pi/150 \approx 0.02$.
+The coefficient~$A^{\varepsilon,\mathsf{lp}}$ is locally periodic and, although a homogenized coefficient exists (see~\cite{bensoussan_asymptotic_1978}), it is not constant.
 Consequently, a certain number of lemmas established in Sec.~\ref{sec:compare-gal-pg} are not known to hold true.
-We will see nevertheless that the non-intrusive MsFEMs that we introduced above provide good approximations compared to the intrusive G-MsFEM.
+Finally, we include the coefficient~$A^{\varepsilon,\mathsf{np}}$ as an example of a multiscale problem for which we are not aware of any explicit homogenization results.
+We will see nevertheless that the non-intrusive MsFEMs that we introduced above provide good approximations compared to their intrusive G-MsFEM counterparts for all test cases.